 What truly distinguishes it from the original Kindle, which debuted in November 2007, is a text-to-speech feature and the ability to synchronize with its predecessor.
-Kindle 2 will also sync with a range of mobile devices believed to include cellphones, although Amazon wouldn't elaborate.
+Going forward, Kindle 2 will also sync with a range of mobile devices that are believed to include cellphones, although Amazon wouldn’t elaborate on its plans.

-The device itself has the same height, length and weight as its predecessor, but its depth was cut in half to 0.36 inches to make it easier to hold.
-Other ergonomic improvements include a toggle in place of the original scroll wheel, enabling navigation along horizontal, vertical and diagonal axis; repositioned control buttons to avoid unintentional page turns; 2GB of internal storage vs. the original's 256MB; and a 25 percent boost in battery life.
+The device itself has the same height, length and weight as its predecessor, but its width was cut in half to 0.36 inches, making it easier to hold.
+Other ergonomic improvements include a toggle, rather than the original scroll wheel, that permits navigation along horizontal, vertical and diagonal axis; repositioned control buttons, to avoid unintentional page turns; 2GB of internal storage vs. the original’s 256MB; and a 25 percent boost in battery life.

-The screen remains a 6-inch, black-and-white electrophoretic display with a 600x800-pixel resolution, but it now boasts 16 shades of gray vs. four.
-Pages turn an average of 20 percent faster.
+The screen remains a 6-inch, black-and-white electrophoretic display with a 600 by 800 pixel resolution, although it now boasts 16 shades of gray vs. four before, and pages now turn an average of 20 percent faster.

-Customer back orders for the original Kindle, which was out of stock for much of 2008, have been switched to the new model, Kindle VP Ian Freed told TWICE.
-The company said production capacity of the new model has been increased.
+Customer back orders for the original Kindle, which had been out of stock for much of 2008, will be switched to the new model, effective today, Kindle VP Ian Freed told TWICE.